JavierRoman/newproject/README.md

 # Util commands
-Some util commands for automating project creation or delation.
+Some util linux commands.
 	-newproject <project_name>:
 		This command creates a repo with the specified name using github api and it creates the corresponding project folder in your file system.
+Additionally it opens VS Code in that specific folder.
 	-delproject <project_name>:
 		The opposite to newproject

+I'll be adding more commands